+Best vegetables for type 2 diabetes: Choices, benefits, and meal tips

+No food item is strictly forbidden for people with type 2 diabetes.
+Healthful eating for people with diabetes is all about controlling portion size and preparing a careful balance of nutrients.

+The best vegetables for type 2 diabetes are low on the glycemic index (GI) scale, rich in fiber, or high in nitrates that reduce blood pressure.

+In this article, we look at the best vegetables for people with type 2 diabetes.
+We also explain why vegetables are so important for people who are monitoring blood sugar, and we offer a range of tasty meal ideas.

 Best vegetables for type 2 diabetes

-In fact, no food item is strictly forbidden for people with type 2 diabetes.
-Healthy eating for people with diabetes is all about moderation and balance.

-The best vegetables for type 2 diabetes are low on the glycemic index (GI) scale, rich in fiber, or high in blood pressure-lowering nitrates.

-Best vegetables for type 2 diabetes

-Eating a wide variety of foods, including a mix of the best vegetables for type 2 diabetes, can help people stay healthy while enjoying a range of meals.
+Eating a wide variety of foods, including a mix of certain vegetables, can help people with diabetes stay healthy while enjoying a range of meals.

-- Frozen green peas score 39 on the GI index
+- Frozen green peas score 39 on the GI index.

-- Carrots score 41 when boiled and 16 when raw
+- Carrots score 41 when boiled and 16 when raw.

 - artichoke